|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid Mushrooms > Infundibulicybe gibba|

 by Michael Kuo

-Infundibulicybe gibba is a hardwood-loving clitocyboid mushroom that features a pinkish tan cap that becomes fairly deeply vase-shaped by maturity.
-Its pale, crowded gills run down the stem, which is pale in comparison to the cap.
+Infundibulicybe gibba is a common clitocyboid mushroom featuring a pale pinkish tan cap that becomes fairly deeply vase-shaped by maturity.
+Its pale, crowded gills run down the stem, which is usually pale in comparison to the cap.
 Other distinctive features include the white mycelium on the stem base and, under the microscope, teardrop-shaped spores.
 Infundibulicybe gibba is found in the woods of Europe and North America, usually in hardwood forests but occasionally under conifers.

-Ecology: Saprobic; growing alone, scattered or gregariously; primarily found under hardwoods (especially oaks) but sometimes reported under conifers; summer and fall (winter and spring in warm climates); originally described from Denmark; widely distributed in boreal and temperate Europe; widespread in North America from Alaska to Newfoundland and Labrador, south into Mexico; sometimes reported from Asia.
+Ecology: Saprobic; growing scattered or gregariously; primarily found under hardwoods (especially oaks) but sometimes reported under conifers; summer and fall (or over winter and spring in warm climates); originally described from Denmark; widely distributed in boreal and temperate Europe; widespread in North America from Alaska to Newfoundland and Labrador, south into Mexico; sometimes reported from Asia.
 The illustrated and described collections are from France, Illinois, and Wisconsin.

-Cap: 3-9 cm; at first flat or with a central depression, becoming deeply vase-shaped, sometimes with a small bump in the center; bald or very finely silky; dry or slightly tacky; tan, pinkish tan, or flesh-colored; fading with age; sometimes with a wavy margin at maturity; the margin sometimes slightly ribbed.
+Cap: 2–7 cm; at first flat or with a shallow central depression, becoming deeply vase-shaped, sometimes with a small bump in the center; bald or very finely silky; dry or slightly moist; pinkish tan, or yellowish; fading with age; sometimes with a wavy margin at maturity; the margin sometimes slightly ribbed.

 Spore Print: White.